dbdean/dbdean_com/osmandsmartgis.md

 starting a focus on side projects for AI and machine-learning for GIS applications to help the OpenStreetMap community.

-I have already done some work in this space back in 2011, where I worked with [Xufeng Guo][felix] to develop a dataset based on high-resolution aerial imagery from NearMap (which was CC-licensed at the time) and OpenStreetMap ground truth.
-We published our findings at the 2011 Digital Image Computing Techniques and Applications (DICTA) conference:
+I have already done some work in this space, back in 2011, where I worked with [Felix Guo][felix] to develop a dataset based on high-resolution aerial imagery from [NearMap][nearmap] (which was CC-licensed at the time) and OpenStreetMap ground truth.
+We published our findings at the [2011 Digital Image Computing Techniques and Applications (DICTA)][dicta2011] conference:

 > X. Guo, **D. Dean**, S. Denman, C. Fookes and S. Sridharan,
 > "[Evaluating Automatic Road Detection across a Large Aerial Imagery
 > Collection][roaddetectpaper]," *2011 International Conference on Digital Image Computing:
 > Techniques and Applications*, Noosa, QLD, 2011, pp. 140-145.

-The paper can be downloaded above, and the slides from our presentation can be viewed below:
+The paper can be downloaded [here][roaddetectpaper], and the slides from our presentation can be viewed below:

 <iframe src="https://drive.google.com/file/d/0Bw0XkNIYFiNbTkdZSV9MNEtLaWc/preview" width="480" height="389"></iframe>